A Beginner's Map of Online Personality Frameworks

 How Selvora chose which frameworks to cover

-We deliberately do not cover every framework on Selvora.
+We deliberately don't cover every framework on Selvora.
 The ones we build quizzes and hubs around are the ones where (1) the shared vocabulary is genuinely useful in adult life, (2) we can write a result description that reads like a friend rather than a horoscope, and (3) we can honestly label the limits.

 More from this hub

-How People Use Personality Tests for Self-Reflection
+How People Actually Use Personality Tests for Self-Reflection